 - In a saucepan on medium heat, add heavy cream, milk, and sugar.
 Mix until sugar is dissolved, then cover with a lid and heat until the edges begin to bubble.
 In a medium bowl, whisk egg yolks until combined.

 - Add about ½ cup hot heavy cream mixture into the egg yolks, ¼ cup at a time, whisking continuously (this "tempers" the eggs, so they don't scramble).
 Then, add the egg/cream mixture back into the saucepan, along with the rest of the cream, and cook until it's thick enough to coat the back of a spoon (about 170º Fahrenheit).
 Transfer to an ice bath and let cool completely.
 Chill in the fridge for at least 1 hour.

 - Using an ice cream machine, churn the cream mixture for about 25 minutes, until the mixture becomes smooth and velvety.
 Serve immediately, or stick it in the fridge for later.

-Even though the first day of spring was this past Monday and I’m loving the weather, I can’t wait for summer.
+Even though I’m loving the spring weather, I can’t wait for summer.
 I’ll be using my ice cream machine a whole lot, so be sure to stick around for more recipes!